-The Assassination Records Review Board, acting pursuant to its authority under the President John F. Kennedy Assassination Records Collection Act of 1992, 44 U.S.C. § 2107 ("JFK Act"), voted unanimously to open to the public five records created in 1978 by staff members of the House Select Committee on Assassinations.
-These records pertain to people who were identified by the Secret Service as potential threats to President Kennedy, Johnson and other Secret Service protectees between March and December 1963.
-The five documents typically include the names of individuals who were identified as threats, the circumstances giving rise to the perception of a threat (e.g., "critical remarks regarding JFK . . . member of the John Birch Society . . . owned weapons), and frequently additional identifying characteristics such as "schizophrenic," "alcoholic," or "member of John Birch Society."
-The documents also contain information regarding referrals from other agencies, such as the F.B.I., Postal Service, Veterans Administration, etc. (Copies of the records subject to the appeal are attached hereto as Exhibits 1-4 -- one of the records being a partial duplicate of another record.)
+The Assassination Records Review Board, acting pursuant to its authority under the President John F. Kennedy Assassination Records Collection Act of 1992, 44 U.S.C. § 2107 ("JFK Act"), voted unanimously to open to the public five records created in 1978 by staff members of the House Select Committee on Assassinations, based on their review of Secret Service files.
+These records pertain to people who were identified by the Secret Service as potential threats to President Kennedy, Johnson and their families between March and December 1963.
+The five documents typically include the names of individuals who were identified as threats, the circumstances giving rise to the perception of a threat (e.g., "critical remarks regarding JFK . . . member of the John Birch Society . . . owned weapons), and additional background information about the individual.
+The documents also contain information regarding referrals to the Secret Service from other agencies, such as the F.B.I., Postal Service, Veterans Administration, etc., with respect to their concerns about these individuals.
+(Copies of the records subject to the appeal are attached hereto as Exhibits 1-4 -- one of the records being a partial duplicate of another record.1)